Best small cars to buy in Canada

 Best small car for reliability: Toyota Corolla

 The Corolla is one of those cars that needs no introduction.
-Available as a sedan or hatch, this popular small car features a 2-litre engine and the choice of four hybrid models.
+Available as a sedan or hatch, this popular small car features a 2-litre engine and a choice of four hybrid models.
 It’s also loaded with active safety tech and comes backed by Toyota’s well-earned reputation for reliability.

 Price: $23,490